Augustin007/anremithrl-s-guide-to-earendor/Creatures/Beings/Mortals/Goliath/Korvus.md

 However, his thirst for power soon brought him into conflict with Shyvana herself.
 She had come to reclaim the artifact, and he refused to give it back.
 This led to a bloody battle between the two, but in the end, he was able to drive her away.

-She returned, having sought the alliance of [[Tal'berius]], and the two were able to disperse his armies and kill him.
+She returned, having sought the alliance of [[Tal'berius Tarrilion]], and the two were able to disperse his armies and kill him.